 The exact nature of regulatory controls that will be applied to a catchment will depend on the management objectives that are set for local water resources.
 Overall, the DWS will apply an approach that ensures conservative decision making so as to minimise the risk of unacceptable ecological impacts that may influence sustainability.
 The DWS will balance the ecological necessities with that of supporting socioeconomic development, and of current and proposed water use.
-A hierarchy of sequential steps of both water pollution management decision-making and water use management decision-making will be applied (Error!
-Reference source not found.).
+A hierarchy of sequential steps of both water pollution management decision-making and water use management decision-making will be applied (Figure 15).

-Step 1: Pollution Prevention
+Step1: Pollution Prevention